Yoga At Your Place

 Do you have a beginner’s class?

 We found that beginner’s classes don’t address the individual needs of each student.
 So instead, we teach each student in the class at the level they are at.
-Many of the people who come to our classes started here as beginners.
-In your first few weeks, we show you how to stretch, how to breathe, and how to relax.
-We reinforce the yoga principle of "ahimsa", or non harming, so your practice is enjoyable and helpful.
+Many of the people who are currently coming to our classes started here as beginners.
+If you're new to yoga, we suggest you start with our "Yoga Foundations" course, where we show you how to stretch, how to breathe, and how to relax.

 How many classes should I come to each week?